 - Robert Downey Jr., Jude Law, Rachel McAdams, Mark Strong, Eddie Marsan, Kelly Reilly

 - Release Date

 Guy Ritchie’s revisionist take on Sherlock Holmes isn’t about involving the audience in a plot, or following the eponymous hero as he solves a mystery.
-Rather, the film (re)introduces you to a roguish version of Sir Arthur Conan Doyle’s classic detective character, as played by Robert Downey Jr., along with his sidekick Dr. Watson, as played by Jude Law.
+Rather, the film (re)introduces you to a roguish version of Sir Arthur Conan Doyle’s classic detective character, played by Robert Downey Jr., along with his sidekick Dr. Watson, as played by Jude Law.
 This film is about watching these two actors spar words in a hilarious interplay of squabbling amity.
 Forget that well-mannered gentility Holmes was known for in the stories and previous filmic adaptations.
-Ritchie, in making his entry in what will no doubt become a tentpole franchise, has slapped the viewer across the face to get their attention, and in the process changed the guise of the character.
+Ritchie, making his entry in what will no doubt become a tentpole franchise, has slapped the viewer across the face to get their attention, and in the process changed the character for a less attentive audience.

 The plot takes Holmes and Watson to cultish locations, seedy back alley confrontations, and elaborate shipyard sets, all augmented by the computerized special effects that help complete the visual experience that is soaking up the period.
 The London setting isn’t the foggy, Victorian, noir-laden arena of murder that Doyle wrote about; rather, the city is a muddy, crusty place stricken by overcast skies and muted color tones.
 Everyone looks filthy, particularly the mastermind Holmes who is too busy to concern himself with hygiene, but the stars have good teeth.
 Ritchie shoots it all through his kinetic, flashy camerawork that stamps his signature on the whole picture.